Develop a Research Tree

 I've also been thinking about certain game mechanics, such as terraforming, aerospace, and the elusive 'arts' tree.
 Some of my suggestions have been worked in this temporary version.
 Second, the organisation of the studies, their names, and their ad-libbed descriptions are also in flux.
 So, please comment on everything :)

-#6 Updated by leeor_net over 1 year ago
+#6 Updated by leeor_net about 2 years ago

 Kind of surprised I haven't looked at this sooner.